 The University of Maryland partnered with edX to equip individuals with the knowledge and skills needed to apply Agile and Scrum for better work efficiency.
 This course educates learners about the effectiveness of the Agile method and why it’s being widely used across different industries.
 It also provides best practices for managing a high-performing Scrum team and tips for avoiding common pitfalls over time.
 You can audit this track for free but you’ll only have around 1 month to access and complete the course.

 Scrum.org’s Scrum training course teaches learners a new way of working that brings value and satisfaction to both Scrum teams and their clients.
 It’s ideal for employees already using Scrum but need a refresher or for those who are just about to join a team practicing this framework.
 It educates learners about the fundamentals of Scrum and the importance of developing an Agile mindset to deliver incremental changes and excellent work outcomes.
 Here, learners will also understand how to be a supportive Scrum team member or be an effective Scrum master to lead the team.
 This course includes hands-on activities where learners will be able to experience how Scrum works through proven practices.
 After completing the course, learners can earn an industry-recognized certificate after passing the assessment.

 Created by Scrum.orgExplore the course

 Alison’s course provides learners with fundamental knowledge about Scrum, including its history and the beginnings of Agile.
-It introduces the different roles within a Scrum team, the key scrum artifacts, and the various ceremonies that make up the basics of Scrum.
-This course will also highlight the significance of user stories and their difference from use cases, which happens organically from an end-user point of view.
+It introduces the different roles within a Scrum team, the key scrum artifacts, the benefits of daily scrum, and the various ceremonies that make up the basics of Scrum.
+This course will also highlight the significance of each user story and their difference from use cases, which happens organically from an end-user point of view.
 At the end of this course, learners will be able to explain the process of Scrum application and decide if they should use it for their projects.

 Created by AlisonExplore the course